Aggressive dog training

 The two main causes for puppies to act aggressive are a physical problem or a lack of socialization.

 A physical problem may be something that causes your dog pain.
 If this is the case, a veterinarian should be consulted for proper diagnoses.
-99% of the time I see aggressive puppies it’s due to a lack of socialization or a traumatic experience that happened.
+For 99% of the time I see aggressive puppies, it’s due to a lack of socialization or a traumatic experience that happened.

 To address these issues requires socialization and desensitization.
 My approach is to teach the puppy that scary things lead to a positive interaction.
 I teach the puppy that a previously fearful experience can have a positive emotional association.